inbo/tutorials/content/articles/spatial_mgrs/index.md

 The spaces can be omitted or kept, but preferably omitted in a computational environment.
-The integer coordinates are truncated depending on the required precision, up to *zero* digits, with the *maximum* of 5 digits per coordinate corresponding to a precision of 1 meter (i.e. the unit of the UTM coordinate system).
+The integer coordinates are truncated depending on the required precision, up to *zero* digits (precision 100 km), with the *maximum* of 5 digits per coordinate corresponding to a precision of 1 meter (i.e. the unit of the UTM coordinate system).
 Consequently, MGRS grid references need less digits per coordinate for 1 m precision than UTM grid references, and this is seen as an advantage of MGRS.

 In the UTM area of MGRS (between 80°S and 84°N), an MGRS grid reference is built as follows: